-The NEEC has three programs:
+The NEEC has four programs:

-Community Outreach, Environmental Initiatives, and Urban Growers.
+Community Outreach, Environmental Initiatives, Urban Growers and Community Food Network.

 The Environmental Initiatives: